Blog

 What is data integration?

-Similarly, there are countless other benefits of data integration that enable efficient data management, business intelligence, and other data operations.
+This is just one example.
+There are countless other benefits of data integration that enable efficient data management, business intelligence, and other data operations.

-1. Batch data integration
+1. Batch Data Integration

-2. Real-time data integration
+Real-time data integration solution

-3. Data consolidation
+3. Data Consolidation

-In this type of data integration, a copy of all source datasets is created in a staging environment or application, data records are then consolidated to represent a single view, and then finally moved to a destination source.
-Although this type is similar to ETL, it has a few key differences such as:
+Data consolidation involves combining data from different sources into one environment to create a single, unified view.
+During this process, first, a copy of all source datasets is created in a staging environment or application.
+Data records are then consolidated to represent a single view, and then finally moved to a destination source.
+Although this type of data integration is similar to ETL, it has a few key differences such as:

 • Data consolidation focuses more on concepts like data cleansing and standardization and entity resolution, while ETL focuses on data transformation.